swiftlang/swift-evolution/proposals/testing/0025-tag-based-test-execution-filtering.md

 @Test func `tag:uiTest`() { /* ... */ }
 ```

 To continue to allow matching for such function names, I propose introducing a _separate_ prefix called `id:` which behaves much like the `tag:` prefix in that everything that follows it is a regular expression.
-It's job, however, is to disambiguate and allow the user a mechanism to explicitly say "match on test symbol names please."
+Its job, however, is to disambiguate and allow the user a mechanism to explicitly say "match on test symbol names please."

 ```sh
 swift test --skip 'id:tag:uiTest'